 Importance of Feasibility Study

-The importance of a feasibility study is based on organizational desire to “get it right” before committing resources, time, or budget.
+A feasibility study is important because it is based on an organizational desire to “get it right” before committing resources, time, or budget.
 A feasibility study might uncover new ideas that could completely change a project’s scope.
-It’s best to make these determinations in advance, rather than to jump in and to learn that the project won’t work.
+It’s best to make these determinations in advance rather than to jump in and learn that the project won’t work.
 Conducting a feasibility study is always beneficial to the project as it gives you and other stakeholders a clear picture of the proposed project.

 Below are some key benefits of conducting a feasibility study: